ItsMindstorm/urlshortener-microservice/README.md

 # URL Shortener Microservice
-This microservice turns a valid input url of the format: `https://www.youraddress.com` into a shortened number code in the form of JSON:
+This microservice turns a valid input url of the format: `https://www.youraddress.com` or `http://www.youraddress.com`  into a shortened number code in the form of JSON:
 ```json
 {
     "original_url": "Your input url",